Barcelona Sports Bars

 The best venues for watching live sports in the city

 Wherever you are in the world, there’s nothing that beats watching the Premier League with a pint.
 Here are some of the best bars and pubs in Barcelona for catching the football, and other beautiful games, on TV.

-You’ve just touched down in Barcelona, and whilst you know you should be taking advantage of the nice weather and go and see some Gaudi, or at least take a token stroll around the Barri Gotic, the fact is the big game is on – and there’s no way in hell you’re going to miss it!
-If only you can find it...
+You’ve just touched down in Barcelona, and whilst you probably should be taking advantage of the nice weather to go and see some Gaudi, or at least take a token stroll around the Barri Gotic, the fact is the big game is on – and there’s no way in hell you’re going to miss it!

 But if you’re an American feeling lost without somewhere to watch the Superbowl, an Englishman missing Wimbledon tennis, or any other international sport, then a good bet is to drop by either one of the city’s many Irish bars, or one of the specialist sports bars dotted around town.

 We’ve compiled a shortlist of our favourites, so check below for some of the best places to catch the big match live…

 …article continues after the photo.